Middle School Philosophy and Programs

 Handbell Choir – Middle School I & II

-Students in Middle School I & II participate in a weekly, 45 minute, handbell choir directed by a conservatory faculty member and music education students from Westminster Choir College.
+Students in Middle School I & II participate in a weekly, 45 minute, handbell choir directed by Mr. Ray Nugent.
 Handbells involve a highly organized and complex system of counting and reading, where each individual student is responsible for one or two notes within a whole piece.
 Students must count the entire piece, and listen to the piece as a whole, in order to know exactly when they need to play their individual bell or bells.
 Teamwork is at the core of the class.
 Every person has to know the parts of everyone else, in order for the score to work.
 It is very exciting when individual elements unite to form an melodic and harmonic composition.
 The class includes score analysis, (reading the music and talking about it), repertoire, and performance.